-Why is Instagram engagement important?
-And why do you decide to follow certain brands on Instagram and not others?
+Why do you decide to follow certain brands on Instagram and not others?

-There has been a massive shift from using sheer follower numbers to measure success on Instagram to now instead focus on actual human engagement.
+There has been a massive shift from using sheer follower numbers to measure success on Instagram to now instead focusing on actual human engagement.

 After all, the platform prides itself on the fact that Instagram engagement with brands is 10 times higher than it is on Facebook, 54 times higher than Pinterest, and 84 times higher than Twitter.
 And it intends to keep it that way.

 The problem?
 Authentic Instagram engagement takes time and effort to generate.
 And in a world where everyone is looking for shortcuts and quick wins, this is indeed a challenge.

 The payoff, however, is that having even just 200 diehard, loyal fans will always be better, and more profitable, than having an account with 200,000 fake followers.

 In this post then, you will learn 4 ways to boost your Instagram engagement by creating real, human connections with your followers.

 So if you’re ready – let’s start by talking about the power of your words.